godotengine/godot-docs/classes/class_heightmapshape3d.rst

 **Inherits:** :ref:`Shape3D<class_Shape3D>` **<** :ref:`Resource<class_Resource>` **<** :ref:`RefCounted<class_RefCounted>` **<** :ref:`Object<class_Object>`

-Height map shape resource for 3D physics.
+A 3D height map shape used for physics collision.

 .. rst-class:: classref-introduction-group

 Description
 -----------

-Height map shape resource, which can be added to a :ref:`PhysicsBody3D<class_PhysicsBody3D>` or :ref:`Area3D<class_Area3D>`.
-Heightmap collision is typically used for colliding with terrains.
-However, since heightmaps cannot store overhangs, collisions with other structures (such as buildings) must be done with other collision shapes such as :ref:`ConcavePolygonShape3D<class_ConcavePolygonShape3D>`.
-If needed, "holes" can be created in an **HeightMapShape3D** by assigning very low points (like ``-100000``) in the desired area.
+A 3D heightmap shape, intended for use in physics.
+Usually used to provide a shape for a :ref:`CollisionShape3D<class_CollisionShape3D>`.
+This is useful for terrain, but it is limited as overhangs (such as caves) cannot be stored.
+Holes in a **HeightMapShape3D** are created by assigning very low values to points in the desired area.

-\ **Performance:** **HeightMapShape3D** is faster to check collisions against compared to :ref:`ConcavePolygonShape3D<class_ConcavePolygonShape3D>`, but it is slower than primitive collision shapes such as :ref:`SphereShape3D<class_SphereShape3D>` or :ref:`BoxShape3D<class_BoxShape3D>`.
+\ **Performance:** **HeightMapShape3D** is faster to check collisions against than :ref:`ConcavePolygonShape3D<class_ConcavePolygonShape3D>`, but it is significantly slower than primitive shapes like :ref:`BoxShape3D<class_BoxShape3D>`.

 .. rst-class:: classref-reftable-group